The role of steric effects on hydrogen atom transfer reactions: Conclusion

 \section{Conclusion}

-In this study, the role of steric effects in the HAT process is explored by analyzing 96 HAT reactions.
-The barrier height and reaction enthalpy is controlled by three different effects, steric repulsion, electronic stabilization and steric attraction or dispersion effects.
+In this study, the role of steric effects in the HAT process is explored by analyzing 120 HAT reactions.
+Reaction enthalpies and barrier heights are controlled by three different effects: steric repulsion, electronic stabilization, and steric attraction or dispersion effects.
+Steric repulsion effects appear not only in the transition states but also in the products.